tqdm/tqdm/README.rst

     methods.
 For encoding, see ``write_bytes``.
 * ncols  : int, optional
     The width of the entire output message.
-If specified, dynamically resizes the progressbar to stay within this bound.
+If specified, dynamically resizes the progress bar to stay within this bound.
     If unspecified, attempts to use environment width.
 The fallback is a meter width of 10 and no limit for the counter and statistics.
 If 0, will not print any meter (only stats).